tylermercer/personal-website/src/en/posts/faith/uniqueness-of-spiritual-experiences.md

 household.

-This, to me, makes an interesting point: we should not feel less important or valued when we do not have spiritual experiences in the same way others do.
+This, to me, makes an interesting point: we should not feel less important or valued when we do not have spiritual experiences or receive revelation^[For readers who may not be familiar with this term, "revelation" is when God speaks to humans.
+The scriptures record many dramatic instances of revelation, such as through visions or dreams, but many individuals receive revelation through feelings, thoughts, or impressions.] in the same way others do.
 Abish may never have had a dramatic spiritual experience like the kind described here in her entire life.
 The text says she was converted "on account of a remarkable vision of her father," which likely means that she heard of her father's remarkable spiritual experience and trusted him, not that she herself had a vision.

 Often in the church, when we have a firm faith in Christ but haven't had any (or don't remember any) particularly amazing or miraculous experiences, we can be